pfheatwole/thesis/source/paraglider_geometry.rst

 Paraglider Geometry
 *******************

-[[**The descriptions of the wing and harness in this chapter should be serving the purposes of creating a model of those components.** The discussion exists so we can produce a reasonably accurate model of those components.
-So, the descriptions say what details we're interested in so we can then make a model that includes the most important of those details.
-In other words, say "what details are important for my dynamics model?" and let that guide the descriptions of the components.]]
+..
+The discussions in this chapter should focus on the details that are important to the dynamics models.

 ..
 Describe the system associated with the "paraglider dynamics".